denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 * automatically sort and filter the bunch of results in order to find the "best" one(s), using an algorithm that mimics the way human analysts work,
 * automatically build relevant Excel and HTML reports (with everything like Distance software, and more).

-The dataset used here is an anonymised extract from a **2019 point transect birding field survey**, for which **2 articles** have been **published** in "Le Grand-Duc" French ornithology periodical of the "Ligue pour la Protection des
+The dataset used here is an anonymized extract from a **2019 point transect birding field survey**, for which **2 articles** have been **published** in "Le Grand-Duc" French ornithology periodical of the "Ligue pour la Protection des
 Oiseaux" (aka "LPO"), Auvergne region, France :
 1. MEURET J.-P., GUELIN F., 2023. - L'avifaune de plateaux agricoles granitiques au sud de Clermont-Ferrand : estimation des populations d'oiseaux nicheurs communs au printemps 2019 par la méthode du Distance Sampling et comparaison de plusieurs méthodes et durées d'inventaire.
 Le Grand-Duc, 91 : 27-83,
 2. DULPHY J.-P., GUELIN F., 2023. - L’avifaune de plateaux agricoles granitiques au sud de Clermont-Ferrand : trente ans après, estimation des populations de quelques espèces des années 1990 par Distance Sampling et Indices Ponctuels d'Abondance.
 Le Grand-Duc, 91 : 84-96.

-These 2 articles can be **freely downloaded** from the [Faune AuRA bio-database and Web site](https://www.faune-aura.org/index.php?m_id=20283).
+These 2 articles can be **freely downloaded** from the [Faune AuRA bio-database and website](https://www.faune-aura.org/index.php?m_id=20283).

 No more than an anecdote, but we called this ornithological study "ACDC 2019" because :
 * of course, it was run in 2019,